DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-application-dashboard-states.md

       caption: The candidate submits their application choices with a list of referees.
 Until 2 references have been received all applications remain in the Awaiting references state.
 The providers do not see the application at this stage
       src: 01-awaiting-references.png
     - text: Waiting to be sent
       caption: The references have come back and have been added to the application.
 Candidates are allowed a cooling-off period of 5 days to modify their application before it’s sent to providers.
-They can’t modify the references.
+They cannot modify the references.
       src: 02-waiting-to-be-sent.png
     - text: Pending decision from provider
       caption: Providers only see the application after the references have come back and have been added to the application and 5 days have elapsed for the candidate to review and modify the application.
 When both of these prerequisites are met the application moves to the Awaiting provider decision state.